-While the boat is still in the water, fill the fuel tanks and add the proper amount of fuel stabilizer and conditioner following the instructions of the label.
+While the boat is still in the water, fill the fuel tanks and add the proper amount of fuel stabilizer and conditioner.
+Follow the instructions on the label.
 Operate the engines and generator for at least 15 minutes to be sure the treated fuel has reached them.